 Just a few things that have come up recently between myself and my Daughter

-- Illness – I have to say I am pretty good at knowing if my Daughter is ill, and she is pretty good at knowing if she is well enough for school or not, usually going in to see how she gets on.
-On New Years Eve and yes just before the clock struck midnight, she came over to me her legs were shaking and hurt, and since then she has had pains in her leg.
-Now as any Mum (or Dad) will know pain can be for any reason and you get on with it and hope it will work itself away, I do worry sometimes depending which leg and where due to her break previously.
+- Illness – I have to say I am pretty good at knowing if my Daughter is ill.
+And she is pretty good at knowing if she is well enough for school or not.
+Usually going in to see how she gets on.
+On New Years Eve and yes just before the clock struck midnight, she came over to me her legs were shaking and hurt.
+Since then she has had pains in her leg.
+Now as any Mum (or Dad) will know pain can be for any reason and you get on with it and hope it will work itself away.
+I do worry sometimes depending which leg and where due to her break previously.
 So yesterday, I had enough of her whinging on about it and took her to the Dr. We are monitoring it for now and to just take pain relief, Ok, so there may be something wrong,

-I walked her over to the bus stop just chatting – yes we had made up by then, asked if she had brushed her teeth she forgot.
+I walked her over to the bus stop just chatting – yes we had made up by then.
+I asked if she had brushed her teeth she forgot.
 How do you forget, so there I go again